amos-goh1/MineSweeper/README.md

 ```

 # How to play
 1. The game will prompt for grid size.
-Allowable size is 2-9.
+Allowable size is 2 to 9.
 2. The game will prompt for number of mines.
 Maximum amount of mines are 35% of the total squares.
 3. Reveal squares by Row-Column coordinates (e.g. B3)
 4. Objective is to reveal squares and avoid mines.
 Game ends when:
 - You hit a mine (lose)
-- You uncover non-mine squares (win)
+- You uncover all non-mine squares (win)